-Jungle Gym climbing frames and playhouses are made from high quality pine wood from Northern European forests.
+Jungle Gym climbing frames and playhouses are made of high quality pine wood from Northern European forests.
 This wood comes from coniferous trees such as Pine, Spruce and Douglas fir.
-In robust dimensions and with the right specifications, these woods are the ideal building material for a solid and durable climbing frame.
-Given its good technical properties, natural appearance and durability makes it a first class material for climbing frames, playhouses and swings.
+In robust dimensions and with the right specifications, these timbers are the ideal building material for a solid and durable climbing frame.
+Given its good technical properties, natural appearance and durability it is a first class material for climbing frames, playhouses and swings.

-All solid Jungle Gym timberparts are carefully selected, cut to length and smooth planed.
-The extra sturdy dimensions of our play set posts are unique in relation to the commonly used dimensions within the industry, so we can ensure a solid, robust construction and years of safe play fun.
+All solid timber parts used by Jungle Gym are carefully selected, cut to length and smooth planed.
+The extra sturdy dimensions of the timber used is unique in relation to the commonly used dimensions within the industry.
+This way, we ensure a solid, robust construction for years of safe play fun.

 |Protected against wood rot by impregnation|